srinath-19/python_to_optimized_cpp_LLM/README.md

 The model is selected by `OPENAI_MODEL` in the notebook.

 ## Gradio UI
-The UI lets you paste Python code and get C++ output.
+The UI lets you paste Python code and get C++ output, run Python locally, and compile/run the generated C++.
+It uses a Monochrome theme plus custom CSS from `styles.py`.
 Run the final cell to launch:
 - `ui.launch(inbrowser=True)`

 ## Notes